BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 ```
 hdiutil create ./myapp.dmg -srcfolder myapp.app -ov
 ```
-(change myapp to the name of your app)
+(change myapp to the name of your app that you wrote in your spec file)

 then